 - Inferred Holocaust: At the end of the film, a thermo-failsafe explosive is set off, which destroys the OCP building in an explosion that also consumes much of the downtown Detroit area.
 None of the characters remark on this (as it's the end of the film), and the viewer is supposed to be happy that Robo and his friends stopped the corporation from bulldozing Old Detroit, while ignoring that dozens (if not hundreds) of people were just murdered in a massive explosion that took out the biggest and tallest building in the city.

 - No Problem with Licensed Games: The home computer videogame adaptation (IBM-PC, Amiga and Atari ST), which due to The Shelf of Movie Languishment was released a whole two years before the movie it was based upon, was actually a fair collection of minigames of various types, including impressive for its time fully 3D driving sections and even a couple of first person shooter levels that made good use of the computer mouse to faithfully replicate RoboCop's weapon targeting system as seen in the movies.

-Sequelitis: The kid-friendliness of the film marks the series' lowpoint.
+- Sequelitis: The kid-friendliness of the film marks the series' lowpoint.

-So Bad, It's Good: After two satirical and violent films, RoboCop 3 comes in with silly things like robot ninjas and RoboCop acting like 60s Batman.
+- So Bad, It's Good: After two satirical and violent films, RoboCop 3 comes in with silly things like robot ninjas and RoboCop acting like 60s Batman.

-The destruction of the OCP building and flying RoboCop.
-Not to say that the rest of the films effects are good (they aren't).
+- The destruction of the OCP building and flying RoboCop.
+Not to say that the rest of the film's effects are good (they aren't).

-During the Robo vs. Otomo fight, when the latter slices off two of Robo's fingers, it looks generally well-done.
-However, when he "slices" off Robo's lower arm, it seems like the arm has just been knocked off harmlessly instead, and the severed arm still appears to have the functions necessary to connect the gun attachment perfectly.
+- During the RoboCop vs. Otomo fight, when the latter slices off two of Robo's fingers, it looks generally well-done.
+However, when he slices off Robo's lower arm, it seems like the arm has just been knocked off harmlessly instead, and the severed arm still appears to have the functions necessary to connect the gun attachment perfectly.